 - Local Authorities are encouraged to develop discretionary grant schemes to help those businesses which – while not legally forced to close – are nonetheless severely impacted by the restrictions put in place to control the spread of Covid-19.
 This could include – for example – businesses which supply the retail, hospitality, and leisure sectors, or businesses in the events sector.

 - Local Authorities may also choose to help businesses outside the business rates system, which are effectively forced to close – for example market traders.

-- Finally, Local Authorities could use ARG funding to provide additional support to larger local businesses which are important to the local economy, on top of the funding provided to those businesses via the Local Restrictions Support Grant (Closed) scheme, with due reference to State Aid.
+- Finally, Local Authorities could use ARG funding to provide additional support to larger local businesses which are important to the local economy, on top of the funding provided to those businesses via the Local Restrictions Support Grant (Closed) schemes, with due reference to State Aid/subsidy.

 - In taking decisions on the appropriate level of grant, Local Authorities may want to take into account the level of fixed costs faced by the business in question, the number of employees, whether they are unable to trade online and the consequent scale of coronavirus losses.

 - The grant amounts given to individual businesses will be subject to state aid limits.